 - Romantic Plot Tumor: Dany's teenage crush on Daario is one of the most frequently complained about things in A Dance With Dragons.

 - The Scrappy:

-- Dany herself to a lot of readers as a matter a fact.
-In a series where stupidity tends to be swiftly rewarded with predictable results, she gets away with plenty of blunders yet keeps on surviving because she happens to have a very strong army, very competent subordinates and of course, dragons.
+- Dany herself to a lot of readers.
+In a series where stupidity tends to be swiftly rewarded with predictable results, she gets away with plenty of blunders yet keeps on surviving because she happens to have a very strong army, very competent subordinates and, of course, dragons.
 Far more competent characters can only dream of ever having such resources at their disposal.
 Her very unpleasant comments on Ned Stark don't help matters, showing how out of touch she is with reality.

 - Prince Aegon Targaryen, primarily to Dany's fans due to his brattiness compared to Dany's maturity (at a younger age, no less), as well as him coming completely out of nowhere and going to conquer Westeros before Dany can.
 Plus, he has a much more solid claim to the Targaryen throne than Dany does, which Dany's fans feel ruins the value of her being the last Targaryen.
 To put this into perspective the prevailing fan theory before his appearance was that he secretly survived despite his alleged murder by Gregor Clegane.
 When he finally did appear, the prevailing theory was that yes, he did die, and this "Aegon" is a fake.

 - Squick: The rather graphic depiction of Dany suffering from both dysentery and her period at the same time.